Designing Observable CV Pipelines for CCTV: Modular Architecture for Security Operations

 Restoring traceable trust requires architecture, not better models.

-What observability means in a CV pipeline
+What does observability mean in a CV pipeline?

 An observable pipeline is one where every decision is attributable: given an alert, a security operator can trace which pipeline stage produced it, what evidence each stage contributed, and where in the pipeline the decision would look different if the environment or thresholds changed.